 Your marketing team sends email campaigns.
 Recipients engage with these marketing campaigns and this builds customer engagement data based on opens, clicks, and web page visits.

 This information is very valuable for marketers, but it’s also valuable for sales.
+CRM tools such as lead scoring also enable a way to quantify interactions with customers to figure out which leads to prioritize.

 What Are The Best CRM Systems?